Speaking part: variant 8 - Langart

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss family relationships.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: Which is better: being an only child or having siblings?
+Interviewer: Which do you think is better: being an only child or having siblings?
+Why?

 Student: Well, it’s hard to say which is better.
-Being an only child means getting more attention from parents but can be lonely.
-Having siblings means you always have someone to play with but sharing things can be difficult.
+Being an only child means you get more attention from your parents, but it can sometimes feel a bit lonely.
+Having siblings means you always have someone to talk to, but it can be annoying at times.

 Interviewer: What do you think makes a happy family?